denis-beurive/virtualbox/README.md

 # Introduction

-This repository contains a script that can be used to build a VirtualBox virtual machine.
+This repository contains a script (`build.sh`) that can be used to build a VirtualBox virtual machine.

+Please note that:

-This script will configure [port forwarding with NAT](https://www.virtualbox.org/manual/ch06.html#natforward) between the host and the guest.
+* This script will configure [port forwarding with NAT](https://www.virtualbox.org/manual/ch06.html#natforward) between the host and the guest.
+Four port forwarding rules are configured:

-* The TCP traffic to a _host interface_, on port 2222 will be forwarded to the guest on port 22 (this is SSH).
-* The TCP traffic to a _host interface_, on port 8080 will be forwarded to the guest on port 80 (this is HTTP).
+  * One rule for SSH.
+  * One rule for FTP.
+  * One rule for HTTP.
+  * One rule for MySql.

 # Prerequisites